 Packing for Winter Travel with a Baby

-I packed a lot of stuff to carry on!
-In the diaper bag I packed two full clothing changes, enough diapers for at least a couple of days, wipes, my nursing cover, her reflux medication, Tylenol, a thermometer, a wetbag, a blanket, two books, two favorite toys to entertain our baby on the plane and one of her noise-making toys as an emergency distraction.
+Being my first flight with my baby, I packed a lot of stuff to carry on!
+In our travel diaper bag I packed two full clothing changes, enough diapers for at least a couple of days, wipes, my nursing cover, her reflux medication, Tylenol, a thermometer, a wetbag, a blanket, two books, two favorite toys to entertain our baby on the plane and one of her noise-making toys as an emergency distraction.
 Plus each of us had our own carry-on bag.

 We definitely did not need all of these things and I have learned to pack light for travel with a baby since that time!

 Travel with a Car Seat and Stroller

-We traveled with a car seat and stroller so we gate checked them both so that we had them with us up until we boarded the plane and immediately after we exited.
+We traveled with a car seat and stroller so we gate checked them both, allowing us to have them with us up until we boarded the plane and immediately after we exited.
 She was in a Baby Trend bucket car seat that attached to our Baby Trend Convoy DX running stroller (similar to this Baby Trend Jogger travel system).

-We do use a baby carrier quite often at home, but as we had already over packed for this first trip together and it was February in Canada, we opted to only travel with the jogging stroller.
+We do use a baby carrier quite often at home, but as we had already over-packed for this first trip together and it was winter in Ottawa, we opted to only travel with the jogging stroller.

 In addition to the carry-on bags and all the winter gear that we wore to the airport, we also brought one medium sized suitcase that we checked for the flight.
 It included our bblüv-Nidö 2-in-1 Travel & Play Tent as our portable travel crib.

 For more on what to pack for babies and toddlers in winter see our post on essential winter travel gear for babies and toddlers and these best winter activities with babies and toddlers.

 Getting Around Ottawa in the Winter